jonaprieto/specs/src/architecture/conceptual-context.md

 4. All *actions* committed by agents are recorded in the *history*.
 To commit an action is to send a message.
    The *state* of the system at any point in time is a function of the history
-    of actions committed by agents up to that point in time.
+    of messages sent by agents up to that point in time.

 <!--
 We can use Juvix syntax instead of Haskell syntax for the following snippets.
 I'm commenting